DataDog/helm-charts/CONTRIBUTING.md

 Our team will then happily review and merge contributions!

-## How to update README.md files content
+## How to update a README file

 In each chart, the `README.md` file is generated from the corresponding `README.md.gotmpl` and `values.yaml` files.
+Instead of modifying the `README.md` file directly:
-When the command `.github/helm-docs.sh`, the content of the README.md is updated.
+1. Update either the `README.md.gotmpl` or `values.yaml` file.

-So if the contribution requires an update in the README.md, the modification should be done either in the `README.md.gotmpl` or `values.yaml` files.
+1. Run `.github/helm-docs.sh` to update the README.